Manchester Arena - suicide attack

 Our book of the month for May is an addictive and unforgettable novel of a marriage in freefall, shortlisted for the Costa Novel Award 2016.
 This Must Be the Place by Maggie O'Farrell crosses time zones and continents to reveal an extraordinary portrait of a marriage.
-And we have 50 copies up for grabs!

 A reclusive ex-film star living in the wilds of Ireland, Claudette Wells is a woman whose first instinct, when a stranger approaches her home, is to reach for her shotgun.
 Why is she so fiercely protective of her family, and what made her walk out of her cinematic career when she had the whole world at her feet?